syedhamzazaidi/syedhamzazaidi.github.io/README.md

 ### Customizing templates

-Jekyll and Liquid isn't very difficult to master, try your hand at it.
-The [README.md of Minima](https://github.com/jekyll/minima), jekyll's default theme is a pretty good place to start.
-Create a PR if you build something cool, I would love to see it.
+Jekyll and Liquid isn't very difficult to master, I encourage you to try your hand at it.
+The [README.md of Minima](https://github.com/jekyll/minima), Jekyll's default theme is a pretty good place to start.
+Create a PR if you build something cool, I would love to merge it.

 ### Dark mode